clarkorcullo/SEA_ProtoType/README.md

 - `APP_VERSION` — shown in `/health` and Admin → System Settings (e.g., 1.1.0)
 - `DATABASE_URL` — use Postgres in production; falls back to SQLite if not set
 - `LOG_LEVEL` — default INFO

+Certificate requirements policy
+- Non-admins must complete their Profile full name (e.g., "Juan Dela Cruz").
+The certificate route validates this and redirects to Profile if missing.
+- Admins bypass this requirement for QA/testing.

 Where to change the version
 - Set `APP_VERSION` in your environment for deployment